5 Stages of Programming Languages

 1964 - BASIC

 Dartmouth students John G. Kemeny and Thomas E. Kurtz developed BASIC.
-To simplify, its initials stands for Beginner’s All-purpose Symbolic Instruction Code.
+Originally, its initials meant Beginner’s All-purpose Symbolic Instruction Code.
 Later on, Microsoft completed and released it in 1991.
 With its launch, BASIC became Microsoft’s first product.

 1970 – Pascal

 Named after French mathematician Blaise Pascal, Niklaus Wirth developed this programming language.
 Soon enough, Pascal became one of Apple’s favorites.
-In consequence, it was its main language for software dev during the company’s first years.
-Since then, Pascal has been an influential imperative and procedural programming language.
+Consequently, it was its primary language for software dev during the company’s first years.
+Pascal has been a clear imperative and procedural programming language.

 Dennis Ritchie created C at Bell Labs.
 With its structure, many believe it’s the first high-level programming language.
-In summary, it’s a general-purpose, procedural language.
+In summary, it's a general-purpose, procedural language.
 As a result, it ended up replacing code written in assembly language.
-Furthermore, current languages, like C++, JavaScript and Python come from C. Of course, C itself is still popular and used nowadays by companies such as Google and Facebook.
+Furthermore, current languages, like C++, JavaScript, and Python, come from it.
+C is still popular and used nowadays by companies such as Google and Facebook.

 1972 – SQL